Aamemoho/Tray/README.md

 ## Contributing

-tray is built on the idea that one person with the right tools can do what used to take a team.
+tray is built on one belief: one person with the right system can do what used to take a team.

-But the right tools get better with more people.
+But the right system gets better with more people.

-If you care about any of these things, this project is for you:

-- AI agent orchestration
-- Adaptive interfaces
-- Local-first tools
-- Reducing the gap between thinking and making
+If any of this resonates — AI orchestration, adaptive interfaces, local-first tools, closing the gap between thinking and making — you're welcome here.

-**How to contribute:**
 Open an issue.
 Start a discussion.
-Pick something from the roadmap.
-The architecture is designed to be modular — you can add a new mode, a new agent adapter, or a new layout without touching the core.
+The architecture is modular by design.
+You can contribute a new mode, a new agent adapter, or a layout without touching the core.

 No contribution is too small.
-Typo fixes welcome.

 ---

 ## Philosophy

-The boundary between designer and developer is not disappearing.
-It's concentrating.
-What used to require five people now fits inside one person with the right system.
+The line between thinking and making is disappearing.

+What used to require a team — designer, developer, researcher, writer — is concentrating into a single person with the right environment.
+Not because those roles matter less, but because the tools are finally catching up to how creative people actually work.

-tray is that system — for people who generate ideas faster than they can execute them, and want a tool that closes that gap.
+tray is that environment.
+For people who generate ideas faster than they can execute them.
+For people who think in bursts, not schedules.
+For people who want a tool that gets out of the way.

 ---